 Thank God for another day the minute you open your eyes.
 Take a moment to say a prayer just don't fall back asleep!

 Trust me, it's just wonderful to get a good night's sleep and begin every day on a good note!
-It's never too late to try the Sleep Challenge!
-Through October 31, 2017 The Bed Boss is offering my readers an exclusive 20% discount on any of their amazing mattresses using the coupon code GREATSLEEP20.
+Also, make sure to join the Sleep Challenge! (ended but, Through October 31st The Bed Boss is offering my readers an exclusive 20% discount on any of their amazing mattresses using the coupon code GREATSLEEP20.
+I hate saying it's a limited time offer but IT IS!
+So if you do need a new mattress, now is the time and The Bed Boss is the place!
+You won't find coupon codes for The Bed Boss anywhere else online right now!